US Navy says drone strike hit oil tanker off Oman, killing 2 | Law-Order

 The strike Thursday night on the oil tanker Mercer Street marks the first-known fatal attack after years of assaults on commercial shipping in the region linked to tensions with Iran over its tattered nuclear deal.
 While no one has claimed responsibility for the attack, Israeli officials alleged Tehran launched the drone strike.
 While Iran did not directly acknowledge the attack, the strike comes as Tehran now appears poised to take an even tougher approach with the West as the country prepares to inaugurate a hard-line protege of Supreme Leader Ayatollah Ali Khamenei as president.

-The American nuclear-powered aircraft carrier USS Ronald Reagan and the guided missile destroyer USS Mitscher now escort the Mercer Street as it heads to a safe port, the US Navy's Mideast-based 5th Fleet said in a statement early Saturday.
-“US Navy explosives experts are aboard to ensure there is no additional danger to the crew, and are prepared to support an investigation into the attack,” the 5th Fleet said.
-“Initial indications clearly point to a (drone)-style attack.''
-The 5th Fleet statement did not explain how it determined a drone caused the damage, although it described its explosive experts finding “clear visual evidence that an attack had occurred” aboard the Mercer Street.
-The US military's Central Command did not immediately respond to a questions on the evidence.
-The Mercer Street is managed by London-based Zodiac Maritime, part of Israeli billionaire Eyal Ofer's Zodiac Group.
+The American nuclear-powered aircraft carrier USS Ronald Reagan and the guided-missile destroyer USS Mitscher was escorting the Mercer Street as it headed to a safe port, the US Navy's Mideast-based 5th Fleet said in a statement early Saturday.
+"US Navy explosives experts are aboard to ensure there is no additional danger to the crew, and are prepared to support an investigation into the attack," the 5th Fleet said.
+"Initial indications clearly point to a (drone)-style attack.''
+The 5th Fleet statement did not explain how it determined a drone caused the damage, although it described its explosive experts finding "clear visual evidence that an attack had occurred" aboard Mercer Street.
+The U.S. military's Central Command did not immediately respond to questions on the evidence.
+Mercer Street is managed by London-based Zodiac Maritime, part of Israeli billionaire Eyal Ofer's Zodiac Group.
 The firm said the attack killed two crew members, one from the United Kingdom and the other from Romania.
 It did not name them, nor did it describe what happened in the assault.
 It said it believed no other crew members on board were harmed.

+British maritime security firm Ambrey said the attack on Mercer Street had killed one of its team members on board the vessel.

+The Mercer Street, empty of cargo, had been on its way from Dar es Salaam, Tanzania, to Fujairah, United Arab Emirates, at the time of the attack, Zodiac Maritime said.
+The attack targeted the tanker just northeast of the Omani island of Masirah, over 300 kilometers (185 miles) southeast of Oman's capital, Muscat.
+Oman's state-run news agency late Friday described the area as "beyond Omani regional waters" and said its forces responded to the tanker's mayday call.

 Israel meanwhile has been suspected in a series of major attacks targeting Iran's nuclear program.
 Also, Iran saw its largest warship recently sink under mysterious circumstances in the nearby Gulf of Oman.